 Parts Infested.-The adult is found in the small intestines; the larval form in the liver, principally; occasionally in the lungs and sometimes in other organs.
+Sections of liver adjacent to the cyst shows eosinophilia.

 Symptoms.-When the cysts invade an organ to a sufficient extent they interfere with the functions of that organ; animals so infested gradually lose condition; there is loss of appetite, jaundice, oedema under breast or neck and jaws; nervous disorders if they should invade the brain.